EduardoCamargoMarin/Network-Devices-Monitoring/README.md

-# PowerShell
+# Network Device Monitoring
-Scripts regarding computer network tests and automation procedures using Power Shell ISE.
+Scripts regarding computer network tests and automation procedures.

 # How to use
 1. upload the .ps1 file on the user's computer